Vertical root barrier solutions for subsidence

 Subsidence is the downward movement of the ground supporting the building.
 Particular problems arise when the movement varies from one part of the building to another.

-Certain soils - Clay soils are particularly vulnerable to subsidence since they shrink and swell depending on their moisture content.
+Clay soils are particularly vulnerable to subsidence, as they shrink and swell depending on their moisture content - Vegetation

-Less commonly, problems may occur where properties are built over, or close to, mine workings.
+Damaged drains can soften or wash away the ground beneath the foundations - Less commonly, problems may occur where properties are built over, or close to, mine workings

 As soon as you believe there may be a problem, you should contact your buildings insurer.
-A policy will normally require the insurer to be advised of any potential claim as soon as possible and, in any event, it is sensible because the sooner the problem is investigated, the quicker everything can be put right the less inconvenience will be caused.
+A policy will normally require the insurer to be advised of any potential claim as soon as possible and, in any event, it is sensible because the sooner the problem is investigated, the quicker everything can be put right and the less inconvenience will be caused.

 It will first be necessary to identify the cause of the damage and what needs to be done to stop it.
 Stabilisation of the situation will need to be carried out before any remedial action can be carried out.
 Only after any movement has been stabilised can the necessary repairs can be carried out.

-Insurers really do understand and appreciate policyholders´ concerns and will do all they can to minimise the worry and inconvenience.
+Insurers really do understand and appreciate policyholders’ concerns and will do all they can to minimise the worry and inconvenience.
 Insurers will also keep policyholders informed of developments at every stage.

 In the UK the shrinkage and swelling of clay soils, particularly when influenced by trees, is the single most common cause of foundation movements which damage domestic buildings.
 Currently, the value of insurance claims for subsidence and heave damage to domestic properties amounts to almost £400 million per annum.
 While the problem primarily affects the older existing building stock, it is also a potential problem for new construction with implications for design, detailing and construction quality control to prevent it becoming a real problem.